djipi/JiFFI2/README.md

 ROM<br>
 ELF

+## Features
+Windows 64 bits.
+Conversion between one to all supported formats.
+Command line and GUI support.
+6MB pad rom support.
+jcp and jcp2 executable detection. lo_inp executable detection.
+Debug information removal for COFF and ELF format.
+Configuration file in XML format.

 ### Revision
-This version has been converted to C/C++ from JiFFI v1.43 written in Basic.
+This version has been converted to C/C++ from JiFFI v1.43 written in GFA Basic.